Catherine22/WebServices/README.md

 **[P14_Full_WebView]** supports the functions of...

-1. Back to previous pages
+1. Going back to previous pages.
-2. Show ProgressBar while loading resources
+2. Showing a ProgressBar while WebView is loading resources.
-3. Launch other apps installed in your device by url scheme
+3. Launching other apps installed in your device by url scheme.

 > You could type urls on [P14_Full_WebView] to try.
 >  - market://details?id=com.google.android.apps.maps
 >  - visit [https://play.google.com/store/apps/details?id=com.google.android.apps.maps&hl=en][4] and click the "OPEN IN PLAY STORE APP" button.
 Then you would redirct to a url starts from intent://play.app.goo.gl/?link=https://play.google.co...

-Before using JavaScript, you would have WebView enable JavaScript.
+Before using JavaScript, you should have WebView enable JavaScript.
 Go to [P15_WebView_Settings] to set.
-4. Handle JavaScript alert(), confirm() and prompt() and display the message with a used-defined dialog.
+4. Handling JavaScript alert(), confirm() and prompt() and display the message with a used-defined dialog.
-5. Call Java function from JavaScript with WebView
+5. Calling Java function from JavaScript with WebView.
 > Two tips:
 >  1. Don't forget to ignore your JavaScriptInterface with Android proguard
 >  2. Add @JavascriptInterface Annotation and you can go to [MyJavaScriptInterface] to see more